Accountability Research Reports and Abstracts

 • The purposes of this study were to examine the magnitude of student mobility in Texas public schools by reporting how many students are moving, when and where they are moving, and who is moving; and to clarify the relationships between mobility and academic performance at the individual student, campus, and district levels.

 • This report is not available in PDF.
-For additional information please e-mail the Texas Education Agency Office of Publications or contact the office by phone at 512-463-9744.
+For additional information please e-mail the Division of Research and Analysis.

 • Statewide Texas Educational Progress Study (STEPS) Report No. 2.
 Case Studies of Successful Campuses: Responses to a High-Stakes State Accountability System (May 1996)